section-engineering-education/engineering-education/content/articles/Getting-Started-with-react-cosmos/index.md

 ### Benefits of using React Cosmos

 React has revolutionized frontend development forever.
 As frontend developers, most of our tasks involve crafting clean and functional UIs.
-Ensuring that they will work flawlessly in large applications involves a lot of testing, compatibility support, and more.
+However, ensuring that they will work flawlessly in large applications involves a lot of testing, compatibility support, and more.
 To solve this, we need to ensure consistency in design across components.

 The key benefits of using React Cosmos include:
-- Its Real-time external API mocking can be used for visual regression testing or even snapshot testing.
+- We can use its Real-time external API mocking for visual regression testing or even snapshot testing.

 - Debugging is much easier due to isolated components.